Alfresco/alfresco-build-tools/docs/README.md

 ### docker-build-image

 Build docker image based on supplied jar files.
-It replaces `image-dir` and `image-tag` in the docker file and build it.
-After the build if `grype-scan-enabled` is `true` it scans the image using grype and upload the result in GitHub security.
+It replaces `image-dir` and `image-tag` in the docker file and builds it.

+After the build, if `grype-scan-enabled` is `true`, it scans the image using grype and uploads the result in GitHub security.

-Finally, it push the created image into:
+Finally, it pushes the created image into:

 - RedHat quay.io
 - GitHub ghcr